jakemorgangit/OctopusEnergyUsage/README.md

 ![image](https://github.com/user-attachments/assets/31839a6c-28fa-48a9-a633-e8ba9eccc96e)

 # Requirements

 Hardware

 This application requires an Octopus Home Mini device, which needs to be added to your devices via the Octopus app. https://octopus.energy/blog/octopus-home-mini/

-If you don't have an Octopus Home Mini, you can request one using this link. https://octopus.typeform.com/to/B5ifg5rQ
+If you don't have an Octopus Home Mini, you can request one using this link: https://octopus.typeform.com/to/B5ifg5rQ

 # Setup